Pennsylvania Dutch: Religion

 Among immigrants from the 1600s and 1700s, those known as the Pennsylvania Dutch included Mennonites, Swiss Brethren (also called Mennonites by the locals) and Amish but also Anabaptist-Pietists such as German Baptist Brethren and those who belonged to German Lutheran or German Reformed Church congregations.
 Other settlers of that era were of the Moravian Church while a few were Seventh Day Baptists.
 Calvinist Palatines and several other denominations were also represented to a lesser extent.

 Over sixty percent of the immigrants who arrived in Pennsylvania from Germany or Switzerland in the 1700s and 1800s were Lutherans and they maintained good relations with those of the German Reformed Church.
 The two groups founded Franklin College (now Franklin & Marshall College) in 1787.

-Henry Muhlenberg (1711–1787) founded the Lutheran Church in America.
-He organized the Ministerium of Pennsylvania in 1748, set out the standard organizational format for new churches and helped shape Lutheran liturgy.

-Muhlenberg was sent by the Lutheran bishops in Germany, and he always insisted on strict conformity to Lutheran dogma.
-Muhlenberg's view of church unity was in direct opposition to Nicolaus Ludwig Zinzendorf's Moravian Church approach, with its goal of uniting various Pennsylvania German religious groups under a less rigid "Congregation of God in the Spirit".
-The differences between the two approaches led to permanent impasse between Lutherans and Moravians, especially after a December 1742 meeting in Philadelphia.
-The Moravians settled Bethlehem and nearby areas and established schools for Native Americans.